 The parameters adopted from the FSR that finalized by the third party with abundant experiences in hydropower projects.
 The static investment estimated in the FSR is in line with local standards on engineering, procurement and construction.
-Comparing with the actual signed EPC contracts, the static investment estimated in FSR has already carried out, the EPC price is 77,080,000 USD, which is 77.90% of the static investment estimated in the FSR, thus it is unlikely to decrease the investment as much as 37.58%.
+Through comparing with the first actual signed contract, around 96% of the static investment estimated in FSR has already carried out, thus it is unlikely to decrease the investment as much as 42.10%.